TCP-Lab/SeqLoader/README.md

 ### `xSeries` objects
 It is an object of class S3 that is constructed from a gene expression matrix and a metadata table.
-In the expression matrix, each row represents a gene (or transcript), while each column refers to a different sequencing _Run_ (among those of interest from the original study).
-There may possibly be one or more gene annotation columns (e.g., gene symbol, gene name, gene type, ...).
-In contrast, the metadata table is assumed to dedicate one row for each _Run_ and one column for each metadata of interest.
+In the expression matrix, each row represents a gene (or transcript), while each column refers to a different sequencing _Run_, with the possible addition of one or more columns for gene annotations (e.g., gene symbol, gene name, gene type, ...).
+In contrast, the metadata table is assumed to dedicate one row for each _Run_ and one column for each metadata of interest, among which a mandatory field for _Run_ accessions.
 The `xSeries` object then combines information from a typical gene expression matrix (possibly complete with annotations for genes) with metadata about individual _Runs_.
 Technically, an `xSeries` object is an R list containing one element for each _Run_ of the study in question, and an additional element containing gene annotations (which are common to each _Run_).
 Each _Run_ element is itself a list containing relevant metadata for the specific _Run_, and a `gene` data frame with raw or normalized counts for each gene.
 The `annotation` element, on the contrary, is a simple data frame.

 > [!IMPORTANT]
+> For the purpose of a data re-analysis or meta-analysis, one may not
+> necessarily be interested in _all_ the samples or experimental conditions
+> included in the the original study.
+Rather, just a selection of them is
+> usually considered.
+For this reason, recomputed count matrices could feature
+> less columns (i.e., _Runs_) compared to the number of rows of the metadata
-> The `xSeries` object is made up of all _Runs_ for which there exist an entry
+> table.
+The `xSeries` object is made up of all _Runs_ for which there exist an
-> within the metadata table (i.e., usually all the _Runs_ from the original
+> entry within the metadata table (i.e., usually all the _Runs_ from the
-> study).
-However, since count matrix don't necessarily have to be complete,
-> only those _Runs_ included in the original count matrix will also feature a
+> original study), but only those _Runs_ included in the loaded count matrix
-> `counts` column in the `genes` data frame within the `xSeries` representation.
+> will also feature a `counts` column in the `genes` data frame within the
+> `xSeries` representation.

 ###  `xModel` objects
 ...